nurmuhimawann/C22-098-Fruity-Website/README.md

 │   ├── templates/              # the place pages & components files are saved
 │   │   ├── includes            # Page chunks, components
 │   │   └── layouts             # App Layouts (the master pages)
+│   └── __init__.py             # the place where flask app are initialized
-│   └── app.py                  # Bundle all above sections, routing and expose the Flask APP ├── datasets                    # links datasets
+│   └── application.py          # Bundle all above sections, routing and expose the Flask APP ├── datasets                    # links datasets
+├── notebooks                   # baseline models .ipynb
 ├── readme-assets               # Contains thumbs used in documentation (README.md)
 ├── .gitignore                  # Specifies file intentionally untracked files ├── Procfile                    # List of process types in an app